panzerdp/dmitripavlutin.com/content/posts/049-map-vs-object/index.md

 ## 3. The map is iterable

-In order to iterate over the plain object properties, you have to use additional helper static functions like `Object.keys()` or `Object.entries()` (available in ES2017):
+In order to iterate over the plain object's properties, you have to use additional helper static functions like `Object.keys()` or `Object.entries()` (available in ES2017):

 ```javascript
 const colorsHex = {